 Admission – A status that indicates that a student has submitted all necessary documentation and meets the LCCC admission requirements.

-Admissions Review Committee – LCCC employees designated by the Senior Vice President of Student Services to review application materials and related documentation regarding applicants who self-disclose or are found through the enrollment process to have a pending or prior dismissal or expulsion from another institution for non-academic reasons.
-The Committee should include the Director of Enrollment Services, the Director of Campus Safety, a Student Success Coach, and a full-time faculty member.
-The Dean of Students acts as an Ex-Officio member of the committee.
+Admissions Review Committee – LCCC employees designated by the Senior Vice President of Student Services to review application materials and related documentation regarding applicants who self-disclose or are found through the enrollment process to have a pending or prior dismissal or expulsion from another institution for non-academic reasons; or who may be in violation of the LCCC Student Code of Conduct.

 Degree-seeking Student – A student who intends to complete a degree or certificate at Laramie County Community College.